ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 #### Mediator time {#mediator-time}

-**Mediator time** is the logical time before which (inclusive) the shard participant must know the entire execution plan.
-It is used to advance the time in the absence of transactions on a particular shard to determine whether it can read from a snapshot.
+During the distributed query execution, **mediator time** is the logical time before which (inclusive) the shard participant must know the entire execution plan.
+It is used to advance the time in the absence of transactions on a particular shard, to determine whether it can read from a snapshot.

 #### MiniKQL {#minikql}